smitkoli18ce5005/MDP_FunDooApi/readme.md

 * Added Authentication token for user api using jsonwebtoken
 * Added password encryption using BCrypt for user api
 * Code cleanup for user api
+* Added route in user api for forget and reset password